 A scarf is also very useful when going into a shopping mall or other public areas that require you to cover your shoulders.

-If you don’t have one already or don’t want to use up space in your suitcase, pop to a souk (Arabic market) and test your haggling skills for one.
+If you don’t have one already or don’t want to use up space in your suitcase, pop to a souk (Arabic market) and test your haggling skills.

 Don’t worry, as a tourist to Dubai, you don’t need to wear a burkini at the beach!
 Both bathing suits and bikinis are acceptable swimwear.
 Personally I love Seafolly bikinis.